pytest-dev/pytest-bdd/README.rst

 Scenarios can be parametrized to cover few cases.
 In Gherkin the variable templates are written using corner braces as ``<somevalue>``.
-`Gherkin scenario outlines <http://behat.org/en/v3.0/user_guide/writing_scenarios.html#scenario-outlines>`_ are supported by pytest-bdd exactly as it's described in be behave_ docs.
+`Gherkin scenario outlines <http://behat.org/en/v3.0/user_guide/writing_scenarios.html#scenario-outlines>`_ are supported by pytest-bdd exactly as it's described in the behave_ docs.

 Example: